stitchdata/docs/_integration-schemas/uservoice/v1/nps_ratings.md

     replication-key: true
     description: "The time the NPS rating was last updated."

+  - name: "created_at"
+    type: "date-time"
+    description: "The time the NPS rating was created."

   - name: "rating"
     type: "integer"
     description: "The NPS score, which is a number from 0 to 10."